 Together, UnityPoint Health – Meriter, UW Health and EPIC opened additional space to serve as a backup childcare center for children of essential healthcare workers and first responders.
 UnityPoint Health – Meriter is accepting financial gifts to support childcare resources in the new space within its COVID-19 Compassion Fund.
 Learn How You Can Help

-One way we can all help each other is social distancing.
+One way we can all help each other is physical distancing.
 This is an important strategy to limit the spread of COVID-19, which is highly contagious.
 This includes avoiding public places and face-to-face interactions.
 If you have been in contact with someone who has been diagnosed with COVID-19 but are not currently sick, please self-quarantine for 14 days.
 And if you have been diagnosed with COVID-19, it is critical that you monitor your symptoms and self-isolate.